Kanish1411/Secure-Multimedia-Transferring-Application/FCC_final/README.md

 ####
 pip install -r req.txt

-to install alla the packages required for this code to run
+to install all the packages required for this code to run

 if some package causes error update your pip